Slow-phonon control of spin Edelstein effect in Rashba $d$-wave altermagnets: Results and discussion

+In the numerical simulations, Eqs.~\eqref{eq_9a} and~\eqref{eq_9b} are solved self-consistently for given EPCs and bare chemical potential $\mu$~\cite{PhysRevB.68.165102}.
+For specified $n_{\rm e}$ and $m_{\rm s}$, the equilibrium phonon displacement is $Q_0 = -\left(g\,[n_{\rm e}-1] + \tilde{g}\,m_{\rm s}\right)/M\omega_{\rm p}^2$.
+Although $Q_0$ arises within a static-Holstein framework, it corresponds to a stable minimum of the full Hamiltonian and remains finite and self-consistent.
+Our approach thus constitutes a self-consistent, quasi-static treatment in which $Q_0$ is determined by minimizing the coupled electron-phonon Hamiltonian.
+In the slow-phonon limit ($\omega_{\rm p}\!\to\!0$), inelastic scattering and dissipative processes are neglected.
+While dynamical fluctuations and frequency-dependent self-energies are neglected, the method captures nonperturbative, density-driven lattice shifts beyond linearized treatments, corresponding formally to the zero-frequency limit of lowest-order Migdal theory~\cite{Allen1983}.
+We stress that including dynamical phonons would introduce self-energy corrections and finite lifetimes, potentially smoothing sharp spectral features, but lies beyond the present scope.

 Once the complete Hamiltonian in Eq.~\eqref{eq_6} is established, we can apply the Kubo formula from Eq.~\eqref{eq_12} to calculate the spin Edelstein effect.
-This approach uses the phonon-dressed Hamiltonian’s eigenvalues and eigenstates to determine the linear response of the spin polarization to an applied electric field.
+Within this approach, the linear spin response to an applied electric field is computed from the eigenvalues and eigenstates of the phonon-dressed Hamiltonian, thereby probing phonon-induced renormalization effects.